dromotherm/sandbox/agi/README.md

 sudo docker build -t torch_ubuntu .
 ```

-then open the folder in vscode and rebuild in container with CTRL+SHIFT+P
+1) open the folder in vscode and rebuild in container with CTRL+SHIFT+P

-select the appropriate interpreter again with CTRL+SHIFT+P and enter `interpreter` in the command palette, so that pylance can find all venv modules
+2) in order for pylance to find all venv modules when analyzing the code, select the appropriate interpreter.
+To achieve that, use CTRL+SHIFT+P, enter `interpreter` in the command palette, then choose `/ve`

 ![](images/select_interpreter.png)